Tesla: A guide from the original Roadster to today

 Furthermore, the company has caught the ire of some customers as a result of price hikes and changes to policy, which now involves its Powerwall, too.

-Most recently, the company has discontinued its solar subscription service that was originally announced two years ago.
+In 2021, the company has discontinued its solar subscription service that was originally announced over two years ago.
 This was previously the cheapest solar option for Tesla’s customers.

 Here’s the latest:

 - Tesla allows you to go off-grid in one press with new mobile app

 - Tesla is only bundling solar products and Powerwall together going forward

 - Tesla starts offering free Powerwalls to people with big price increases on solar roof

 - Tesla hikes solar roof price on contracts signed over a year ago

 Powerwall and Powerpack